RubenGres/blog/src/posts/menace.md

 ### How does MENACE learn?

-After around 150 games played, the AI is becomes unbeatable.
+After around 150 games played, the AI becomes unbeatable.
 This does not occur magically and MENACE needs to be trained on each game it plays to constantly improve by learning from its mistakes.

 Once the game is over, there are three possible scenarios:
 - **MENACE has lost**: the drawn beads are removed from their respective boxes.
 - **MENACE has won**: we add 3 beads of the color drawn to each box.
 - **The game is a tie**: 1 bead of the color drawn is added to each box.

-This make the losing moves less likely and the winning moves more probable.
+This makes the losing moves less likely and the winning moves more probable.
 This is an example of the [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) algorithm, MENACE is one of its first implementations.

 When Donald Michie first played MENACE in 1961, he played 220 games over 16 hours in one weekend.
 After just 20 games, MENACE was regularly drawing games.

 These algorithms from the machine learning family enable AIs to learn to master complex systems without the need for real games as training data.
 For example, if two versions of MENACE were played against each other, they would both end up playing perfectly, even though neither of them has any idea of what they are doing.

 In 2016, a version of this algorithm was used to create the [AlphaGO AI](https://en.wikipedia.org/wiki/AlphaGo), which beat the world Go champion for the first time ever.
-Today one of the most known application of reinforcement learning is [RLHF](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback), which aligns language models like ChatGPT with human expectations based on user feedback.
+Today one of the most known applications of reinforcement learning is [RLHF](https://en.wikipedia.org/wiki/Reinforcement_learning_from_human_feedback), which aligns language models like ChatGPT with human expectations based on user feedback.

 ## Making my own version

 I created my version of MENACE for the Planète Science Occitanie scientific education non profit.

-First I computed the 304 possible configurations using a simple python script, accounting for all possibles symetries and impossible moves.
+First I computed the 304 possible configurations using a simple python script, accounting for all possible symmetries and impossible moves.
 I then conceived the design of the box for laser cutting and built it in around October 2024.
 To facilitate handling and find the right box, a web interface helping you find the correct box is available at [https://rubengr.es/menace](https://rubengr.es/menace).
 It is also possible to view statistics on the current game.
-The box is currently being used in workshop and is improving over time.
+The box is currently being used in workshops and is improving over time.
 All the code and files used for this version are available on [GitHub](https://github.com/RubenGres/menace)

 ## What other games can MENACE play?

-Tic-tac-toe is a perfect game for MENACE because there is a relatively small amount of possible borad states.
+Tic-tac-toe is a perfect game for MENACE because there is a relatively small amount of possible board states.
 Other games having a similarly low amount of states ([Nim](https://en.wikipedia.org/wiki/Nim) being a famous example) can be solved easily by using the same methods.

 For complex systems, modern reinforcement learning algorithms do not account for all possible configurations but use neural networks to approximate the state space.

 But if you *really* wanted to create the Chess version of MENACE though, you'll need ten to the fortieth matchboxes and a whole lot of beads.
-Let's say you used the [universal paperclip](https://www.decisionproblem.com/paperclips/) approach and mined a few planet for resources to make all matchboxes and beads you needed.
-This many  matchboxes would start to collapse from their own gravital pull and create a sphere spanning across the whole solar system.
+Let's say you used the [universal paperclip](https://www.decisionproblem.com/paperclips/) approach and mined a few planets for resources to make all matchboxes and beads you needed.
+This many matchboxes would start to collapse from their own gravitational pull and create a sphere spanning across the whole solar system.

 Good luck finding your box then!